NBISweden/workshop-reproducible-research/docs/take_down.md

 of files stored on your computer.
 Here are instructions for how to remove them.

 ## All tutorials
-All the tutorials depend on you cloning the `reproducible_research_course` GitHub repo.
-This can be removed like any other directory; via Finder, Explorer or `rm -rf reproducible_research_course`.
+All the tutorials depend on you cloning the `workshop-reproducible-research` GitHub repo.
+This can be removed like any other directory; via Finder, Explorer or `rm -rf workshop-reproducible-research`.
 Note that this will also delete the hidden directories `.git`, which contains the history of the repo, and `.snakemake`, which contains the history of any Snakemake runs.